btdrucke/Weather2/README.md

 # Weather2

-This Android application fetches weather prediction ddata using the 2-day API at http://www.weather2.com.
+This Android application fetches weather prediction data using the 2-day API at http://www.weather2.com.
 By default, the app displays a forecast for the 97206 postal code, shown in metric units.
 There are two tabs which bring the user to either the current weather page or